cekkr/sandbox-verilog/README.md

   to generate a config header from YAML, pull in the reusable circuits from `rtl/circuits/`, compile the harness, and inspect which cells fire when edge energy plus raw intensity crosses a threshold.
+- **`examples/neural_activation_field/`** – 3D neighbour blend with softsign
+  activation, adaptive bias learning, and a ReLU readout.
+Run `python3 examples/neural_activation_field/run.py --config examples/neural_activation_field/configs/default.yaml` to generate the activation-field header, compile the harness with the new circuit shims, and visualise the layered activation plates alongside the spike map produced by the readout neuron.

 The Python side now understands YAML/JSON descriptors via `tools.sand_configurator`.
 Each description expands into a light-weight Verilog